When we hear foods are “high fat” or “high calorie,” we often think they must not be healthy.

 5. Dark Chocolate

 We’ve all heard it: dark chocolate is good for you.
 It’s full of nutrients and antioxidants, plus may help lower your blood pressure and control blood sugar, and boost your mood.
 One bar of chocolate can have around 530 calories.
-Munch on one bar throughout the week or pick up individually wrapped dark chocolate for 50 calories apiece.6
+Munch on one bar throughout the week or pick up individually wrapped dark chocolate (affiliate link) for 50 calories apiece.6

 While these foods are high in calories, they certainly can be part of a diet that promotes health and well-being.